AjaxMultiCommentary/ajmc-pipeline/README.md

   annotation with [VIA2](https://www.robots.ox.ac.uk/~vgg/software/via/).
 - `ajmc.text_processing` offers a general framework to deal with ocr-output and store them as canonical jsons.

-For a more detailed description of the codebase's architecture and innerworkings, please refer to the documetation.
+For a more detailed description of the codebase's architecture and innerworkings, please refer to the [documentation](https://ajaxmulticommentary.github.io/ajmc/).
+Introductory notebooks provided in the docs can also be found in `docs/other_pages`

 # Setup